 Stones Are Valuable Too

-After attending awareness meetings on natural resource management, conservation agriculture and land treatment Mr. Jabra was convinced that his land could be transformed into a fertile, cultivable farmland.
-During the stone bunding work, he contributed by clearing away the unwanted bushes to assist the laborers working on stone bunding.
+After attending awareness meetings on natural resource management, conservation agriculture, and land treatment, Jabra was convinced that his land could be transformed into a fertile, cultivable farmland.
+During the stone bunding work, he contributed by clearing away unwanted bushes.
 He was amazed to see the change that the land had undergone on the first day alone!

 Motivated by the transformation, he and his wife, Baidi, continued to help in the stone bunding work along with the other labourers.
 Finally, they witnessed the full transformation of their undulating land.

 Now, they are planning to grow maize and pigeon peas in the same plot for the first time during the coming monsoon.
 Following the advice given to them during the conservation agriculture training, and noticing the benefits of stone bunding on their land, the couple is careful not to plough the land too deep for sowing seeds.

 The support of donors like you has helped change Jabra and Baidi’s lives!